bighappyface/drupal-cloud-tutorial/README.md

 [View the Puppet class source](https://github.com/bighappyface/drupal-cloud-tutorial/blob/master/drupalstack/manifests/drupalapp.pp)

 This class provides the most common final steps of setting up a new Drupal site.
 First, it copies our application code from within our drupalstack class into the path specified by the Apache vhost.
 Next, it copies the default.settings.php file into the appropriate settings.php file and sets the permissions necessary for the Drupal installation process to update the settings.

-Lastly, it creates our *files* directory used for storing site media and sets permissions necessary to ensure we can write to it from within our Drupal application.
+Finally, it creates our *files* directory used for storing site media and sets permissions necessary to ensure we can write to it from within our Drupal application.

-### That's it!

-Please visit the Drupal installation wizard on your server using a browser.

-## Lessons
+## Lessons Learned

-Again, few special techniques and paradigms are used in this tutorial related to development, deployment, and automation.
+Again, few special techniques and paradigms are used in this tutorial related to development, deployment and automation.

 ### Development